 According to what the fitness professionals I look up to are saying and based on scientific research, you only need to eat about 10% more calories over your maintenance level in order to make the most out of muscle growth rate.
 That’s it.
 Do you realize how little that is?
 An extra tall glass of milk or protein bar is sufficient to cover that 10% for the vast majority of people.

 If you maintain your weight at 2,500 kcal you only need 250 extra calories.
-Ideally you want to get them from carbs mostly, but feel free to enjoy you bulking phase and through some fats in there if you like that.
+Ideally, you want to get them from carbs mostly, but feel free to enjoy you bulking phase and through some fats in there if you like that.

 Weight gain rate

 This paragraph is very important.
-The best way to make sure your bulking the right way (lean bulking) is by making sure you are gaining anywhere from 0.5 to 1 pound each week.
+The best way to make sure you’re bulking the right way (lean bulking) is by making sure you are gaining anywhere from 0.5 to 1 pound each week.
 Ideally, half of that will be fat and half will be muscle – there is no way of bulking without putting on some fat.
 What you want to do though is to make sure you are minimizing the fat gain.

 A 50-50 ratio is considered to be good.
-Basically for each pound of muscle you build you will put on a pound of fat as well.
+Basically, for each pound of muscle, you build you will put on a pound of fat as well.
 But, how can you tell how much fat and how much muscle you put on?

 A good and cheap way of doing it is by measuring your body fat levels using a fat caliper.
-Another easy method is to measure your waist as you progress though the bulk.
+Another easy method is to measure your waist as you progress through the bulk.
 If your waist size is going up too fast it means you are putting on too much fat.
 If that’s the case decrease the calories.

 Now, since I mentioned calories earlier, let me briefly touch the topic of caloric maintenance real quick.
 Most of the guys and gals that start bulking are coming from a cutting phase.
 That means your BMR (Basal Metabolic Rate) is slowed down a bit from the weeks you’ve been eating less and your workouts might not be as intense as you want them to be because of the caloric deficit.

 Once you start bulking the metabolism starts to recover and increases a bit, your workouts become more intense because you have more energy.
-Thus, the caloric maintenance level in bulking mode will definitely be higher that the caloric maintenance level in cutting mode.
+Thus, the caloric maintenance level in bulking mode will definitely be higher than the caloric maintenance level in cutting mode.

 For example, your maintenance level could be 2,200 kcal at the end of a cut while during a bulk it could be as high as 2,300-2,400 kcal.
 Add to it the fact that your TDEE (total daily energy expenditure) will be higher when you bulk because the workouts will be more intense, so you can have a couple of hundreds calories difference.